Front Kick and Front Line Kicks: Technical Kicking Leg Development

 - Zaichik Stretching Technique develops flexibility.

-- Reciprocal Inhibition and Antagonist Short Range Conditioning Develop Strength.
+- Reciprocal Inhibition and Antagonist Short Range Conditioning develop strength.

 Do you need this program?

-Extend a front kick to your own head level.
-Hold it for few seconds.
+- Extend a front kick to your own head level.
+Hold it for a few seconds.
 If your body is straight, back is not curved forward, and you feel comfortable.
 You have enough strength and flexibility, and you don’t need this program.